 Sometime early in this century, she decided to systematically read and review all the bestselling fiction of 1900–1999, looking at each one in terms of its value and appeal to today’s readers.

-In 2007, Linda began posting her reviews on a WordPress.com blog called GreatPenformances , offering reviews free to libraries that wanted to use them.
-As of June 24, 2019, she had reviewed all but 114 of the nearly 1,000 bestselling novels of the twentieth century.
+In 2007, Aragoni began posting her reviews on a WordPress.com blog called GreatPenformances , offering reviews free to libraries that wanted to use them.
+She completed her challenge of reading and reviewing all 941 bestselling novels of the twentieth century on Dec.
+22, 2020..
 The GreatPenformances URL is https://greatpenformances.wordpress.com/

-One other thing.
-Linda still offers her reviews free to libraries and other organizations that promote literacy.
+One other thing: Linda Aragoni still offers her reviews free to libraries and other organizations that promote literacy.